Haufe-Lexware/wicked.auth-passport/README.md

 ```

 The `scopes` property is optional.
 Specify ADFS Group names to OAuth2 scope mappings here; this enables you to assign scopes automatically (authorize) via ADFS groups, which can be really useful.

+Open up the environments with the Kickstarter, then specify the correct values for the given environment variables.

 ## Retrieving generic user profile